The Disclosure and Barring Service (DBS) provide a criminal record checking service to help businesses make safe recruitment decisions.

 The key data from the application is then compared against the details from the Police National Computer for any matches.

-In some cases, the DBS may also query information if the applicant has not declared some information on their DBS check, which the DBS can verify at this stage.
+In some cases, the DBS may also query information if the user has not declared some information on their DBS check, which the DBS can verify at this stage.
 Basic DBS checks would be completed at this point and move to Stage 5 for printing.
 Standard and Enhanced would continue the checking process.

-The children's and/or adults barred lists will be searched if applicable for the applicant’s role (working with vulnerable adults or children).
+The children's and/or adults barred lists will be searched if applicable for the user’s role (working with vulnerable adults or children).
 This will bring up any information that may prevent the individual from engaging in regulated, or unsupervised activity with vulnerable adults or children.

 A Standard DBS check is not eligible for this stage, as it is for those who are involved in regulated activity with vulnerable adults or children.
 Standard DBS checks skip this part and go straight to Stage 4 of the checking process.